wiwiwashere/Web_Development/README.md

-# Personal Website Template
+# UF Scioly Website

-Description: A beginner-friendly personal website template with helpful comments.
+Description: developing a more-centralized website for UF Science Olympiad that should allow easier info-access

-Fork this repository and edit away!
+(under development)